rdkcentral/Lightning-SDK/docs/plugins/accessibility/colorshift.md

-# Accessibility

-The Accessibility plugin provides functionality to easily make your App more accessible.

-Currently it provides functionality to apply a **Colorshifting filter** to your App, helping people with different types of color blindness to properly use your App.

 ## Usage

 The Accessibility plugin is automatically included in the root of your App.
 In most cases there is no need to specifically import the Accessibility plugin into your App code.